Progressive offers the cheapest motorcycle insurance in Alaska, at $19 per month.

 Allstate is also a great choice for riders looking to bundle their motorcycle insurance and home insurance.
 Allstate offers some of the best home insurance in the country.
 And its rates are typically affordable.
 Plus, you'll earn a multipolicy discount when you buy both motorcycle and home insurance from Allstate.

 Full coverage motorcycle insurance from Allstate costs $24 per month, which is $2 per month less expensive than the Alaska state average.
 However, it's $5 per month more expensive than the cheapest company, Progressive.

 If you're only considering Allstate for its rental reimbursement coverage, you might be better off choosing Progressive.
 You could use the difference in cost to help pay for a rental vehicle, if you ever need one.

 Best for military families: USAA

-- Availability limited to military members, veterans and some military family members can get coverage through USAA.
+However, only military members, veterans and some military family members can get coverage through USAA.

 Alaska motorcycle insurance costs by city